John-Kymani Gordon: Loan to Carlisle United

 In January 2023, Gordon joined Carlisle United on a six-month loan after being an unused substitute for five Palace games and appearing three times for the development team in the EFL Trophy.
 Gordon made his senior professional debut on 14 January for Carlisle United, scoring the second goal of the game against Newport County in a 2–0 League Two home win at Brunton Park.
 On 27 April he was banned for three games for violent conduct in a match against Barrow.
 He returned to start the League Two play-off final played at Wembley on 28 May, as Carlisle won promotion on penalties against Stockport County, following a 1–1 draw after extra-time.

 Loan to Cambridge United

 On 1 September 2023, Gordon joined League One club Cambridge United until January 2024.
 His return to his parent club was confirmed on 10 January 2024.

 Loan to AFC Wimbledon

 On 17 January 2024, Gordon joined League Two club AFC Wimbledon on loan until the end of the season.
 He scored his first goal for Wimbledon in a 1–1 draw at Crewe Alexandra on 23 March 2024.

 Following the conclusion of the season, Crystal Palace announced that Gordon would be departing the club upon the expiration of his contract.

 Colchester United

 On 28 June 2024, Gordon agreed to join League Two side Colchester United on a two-year deal from 1 July.

+On 27 March 2026, Gordon joined National League leaders Rochdale on loan for the remainder of the season.
+On 16 May 2026 the club announced he was being released.